 - Go to http://mactoolsdownloads.service-solutions. com/ to download the Scanning Suite PC application.
+Scanning Suite is NOT required to operate the scan tool.

+- 2. Install the downloaded Scanning Suite application before connecting the scan tool to the PC.
+Some items included with the Scanning Suite are:

+- Tool update software

+- Print Capture

+- Other product information

-Scanning Suite is NOT required to operate the scan tool. - Install the downloaded Scanning Suite application before connecting the scan tool to the PC.
-To be able to use Scanning Suite the PC must meet the following minimum requirements: - Microsoft Windows XP, Vista, 7, and 8 - Adobe Acrobat Reader - Screen Resolution of 800 x 600 - If screen resolution is 800 x 600, in Display Properties, Settings Tab, set Font Size to Small Fonts. - 3.
+To be able to use Scanning Suite the PC must meet the following minimum requirements:

+- Microsoft Windows, Vista, 7, and 8 - Adobe Acrobat Reader - Screen Resolution of 800 x 600 - If screen resolution is 800 x 600, in Display Properties, Settings Tab, set Font Size to Small Fonts. - 3.
 Use Scanning Suite to determine if any updates are available for your tool by clicking Check for Update button. - 4.
 Check for updates to Use Scanning Suite by clicking on the Check For Scanning Suite Update button.
 This should be done before checking for Tool Updates.